GingerNinja23/ipop-documentation/Building-IPOP-for-gateworks-2388-4-Laguna-Network-Board-running-OpenWRT.md

 ninja: build stopped: subcommand failed. saumitra@ipop1-ThinkPad-T520:trunk$
 ```
-This error tells us that a method "CRYPTO_chacha_20" in file "chacha_enc.c" calls some method that was defined in the files that were commented out and not buld.
+This error tells us that a method "CRYPTO_chacha_20" in file "chacha_enc.c" calls some method that was defined in the files that were commented out and not build.

  We go out to "trunk/third_party/openssl/openssl/crypto/chacha/chacha_enc.c" and comment out the below line.
 ```python